This week a friend called me concerned because his company would hire a new developer to work on a new project.

-They need to make deep changes in the architecture that he has never been able to do because of his daily work and because he has not dedicated himself to researching how to do it.
+They need to make significant changes in the architecture that he has never been able to do because of his daily work and because he has not dedicated himself to researching how to do it.

 Slapping reality into him

-- Your professional stagnation depends only on you and no one else.
+Your professional stagnation depends only on you and no one else

-On the call you could hear in his voice that he was enthusiastic and eager to work on the project, it was like talking to a completely different person.
+On the call, you could hear in his voice that he was enthusiastic and eager to work on the project.
+It was like talking to a completely different person.

 The smartest in the room

-The worst thing that can happen to you is being the smartest in the room (or believe you are) because that does stagnate you, you have no one to learn from and human beings learn from others and create incredible things together.
+The worst thing that can happen to you is being the smartest in the room (or believe you are) because that does stagnate you, you have no one to learn from, and human beings learn from others and create incredible things together.

-In my career I have been fortunate to work with people much more capable and intelligent than me and the only thing I have received from all of them is knowledge and help.
+I have been fortunate to work with people much more capable and intelligent than me in my career, and the only thing I have received from all of them is knowledge and help.

 "We are the average of the five people we spend the most time with." - Jim Rohn